jnecus/ukbiobank-tools/docs/examples/examples.rst

 ..
 Note:: Certain functionality is currently only available via the command line interface.
 Such examples are planned to be released as part of the GUI in future versions.

+..
+Note:: In order to use the GUI via MAC OS, the command 'pythonw' should be used to rather than 'python' (see: https://stackoverflow.com/questions/48531006/wxpython-this-program-needs-access-to-the-screen)

 .. contents:: Table of Contents